November 14, 2022

 There are plenty of tangible short-term savings to be made with regard to reduced overhead costs.
 However, you must consider the costs your organisation is ready to absorb from employees working from home.
 Before rolling out a long-term, flexible workplace model, companies must identify and outline the costs that will be covered along with the ones that won’t be.

-With employees working from their own spaces, increased use of unauthorised devices, insecure or public Wi-Fi networks and more put companies at greater risk of compromising their sensitive data.
-And that of their partners and clients.
-Making them susceptible to unintentional breaches of data protection laws.
+With employees working from their own spaces, the increased use of unauthorised devices and insecure Wi-Fi networks puts companies at greater risk of compromising sensitive data.
+This also affects their partners and clients, making them susceptible to unintentional breaches of data protection laws.

-Enforcing cybersecurity safeguards across scattered home office spaces whilst monitoring employee activities without infringing on their privacy can pose a challenge.
-This is further heightened for businesses that operate globally and must be in compliance with multiple data protection laws.
+Enforcing cybersecurity safeguards across scattered home offices while monitoring employee activities without infringing on privacy can be challenging.
+This is further complicated for businesses that operate globally and must comply with multiple data protection laws.

-For employers to continue to protect their corporate and employee information whilst remaining compliant, steps must be taken to suss out and mitigate data security risks.
+To protect corporate and employee information while remaining compliant, employers must take steps to identify and mitigate data security risks.
 Start by assessing your cybersecurity risk profile.
-Next, work with your IT and risk management teams to properly establish a clear and robust data security playbook.
+Work with your IT and risk management teams to establish a clear and robust data security playbook.

-Once this has been implemented, the next phase should involve recalibrating and communicating these procedures to your employees and management teams.
-Training in this arena is often necessary to ensure that all staff are educated and updated on company policies related to maintaining healthy data security habits.
+Once implemented, recalibrate and communicate these procedures to employees and management teams.
+Training is often necessary to ensure all staff are educated and updated on company policies for maintaining healthy data security habits.

 Source: LanKogal/Shutterstock